 iRobot has gone into turbo mode by releasing many brand new Roombas recently.
 Not long after the release of the i7+, the first model with self disposal, came the S9+, a superior and more powerful robot.
 When it comes to robot vacuum technology, these two models host the latest, most innovative and most powerful features.
-This article will quickly run through the key similarities and differences, comparing the Roomba S9+ vs i7+.
+This article will quickly run through the key similarities and differences, comparing the two best models from iRobot, the Roomba S9+ vs i7+.

 Comparison Chart: Roomba S9+ vs i7+ vs S9 vs i7